Grantismo/after_care/README.md

 ![safety plan 1](https://raw.github.com/Grantismo/emote/master/SafetyPlan1.png)
 ####Safety plan (part 2)
-The next step of the safety plan is to detail internal coping strategies for systems of suicide.
+Step 2 of the safety plan is to detail internal coping strategies for systems of suicide.
 The user is prompted to list out in text: thoughts, situations or behaviors might distract or relax them.
 The user can edit these later or skip to the next step.

 ![safety plan 2](https://raw.github.com/Grantismo/emote/master/SafetyPlan2.png)
 ####Safety plan (part 3)
+Step 3 of the safety plan is to detail places and social settings that the user believes will help them with symptoms of suicide.
+The user is prompted to list out the names and phone numbers of places that might distract or relax them.
+The user can edit these later or skip to the next step.

 ![safety plan 3](https://raw.github.com/Grantismo/emote/master/SafetyPlan3.png)
 ####Safety plan (part 4)
+Step 4 of the safety plan is to detail people that the user can contact for help.
+The user is prompted to list out the names and phone numbers of people that will be able to help them feel better.
+The user can edit these later or skip to the next step.

 ![safety plan 4](https://raw.github.com/Grantismo/emote/master/SafetyPlan4.png)
 ####Safety plan (part 5)
 ![safety plan 5](https://raw.github.com/Grantismo/emote/master/SafetyPlan5.png)